What is the Justified Price to Earnings Ratio?

-The justified price-to-earnings ratio is the price-to-earnings ratio for a company that is ‘justified’ by the Gordon Growth Model.
-This version of the P/E ratio uses a variety of underlying fundamental factors such as cost of equity and growth rate.
-Commonly shortened to justified P/E ratio or justified P/E, it is a variation of the standard P/E metric, frequently used by market analysts and investors.
+The justified price to earnings ratio is the price to earnings ratio that is “justified” by using the Gordon Growth Model.
+This version of the popular P/E ratio uses a variety of underlying fundamental factors such as cost of equity and growth rate.
+Commonly shortened to “justified P/E ratio”, or simply “justified P/E”, this variation of the standard P/E metric is frequently used by market analysts and investors.

 The P/E ratio compares the current valuation of a company’s common stock shares to the company’s earnings.

-The GGM is a discount model that factors in stock dividends to estimate a stock’s intrinsic value, based on future, consistent dividend growth.
-The GGM is used to calculate the price of a stock.
-In the justified price-to-earnings ratio calculation, we use the price derived from the GGM to find the justified P/E.
+The GGM is a discount model that factors in stock dividends to estimate a stock’s intrinsic value, based on an assumption of future, consistent dividend growth.
+The GGM is used to calculate the fair market value of a stock.
+In the justified price to earnings ratio calculation, we use the price derived from the GGM to find the justified P/E.

 The GGM is calculated as follows:

-- P – the current price for the company’s stock
+- P – the current fair market price for the company’s stock

 - D_0 – the dividend per share